riaddajani/self-improving-prompt/README.md

 research, which frames prompt design as an iterative process guided by experimentation and heuristics rather than fixed rules.
-As Lilian Weng notes, prompt engineering is about **steering a model’s behaviour without updating its weights** and often requires heavy experimentation and heuristics【179192835280262†L36-L40】.
+As Lilian Weng notes, prompt engineering is about **steering a model’s behaviour without updating its weights** and often requires heavy experimentation and heuristics.

 ## Why self‑improve your prompts?